lambdaclass/riak_core_tutorial/README.md

 Recall from the [overview](/#0-riak-core-overview), that the keyspace (the range of all possible results of hashing a key) is partitioned, and each partition is assigned to a virtual node.
-The vnode is a worker process, it handles incoming requests, known as commands, and it's implemented as an OTP behavior.
-In our initial example we'll create an empty vnode, that only needs to handle a ping command.
+The vnode is a worker process, it handles incoming requests known as commands and is implemented as an OTP behavior.
+In our initial example we'll create an empty vnode that only knows how to handle a ping command.
 A detailed explanation of vnodes can be found [here](https://github.com/rzezeski/try-try-try/tree/master/2011/riak-core-the-vnode).

+#### The riak_vnode behavior

-Let's add a `src/rc_example_vnode.erl` file with all the (empty) callbacks from that behavior (this is very similar to the vnode that the riak core template produces):
+Let's add a `src/rc_example_vnode.erl` module that will implement the `riak_core_vnode` behavior:

 ``` erlang
 -module(rc_example_vnode).